-VoIP networking: Optimizing your network for Voice over Internet Protocols (VoIP)
+VoIP networking: Optimize network for Voice over Internet Protocols (VoIP)

 VoIP communications has become the go-to telephony solution for many modern businesses.
 The reasons are obvious.
 It’s flexible and scalable, and it minimizes business communications costs because companies don’t need to buy expensive hardware for it.

 But to get the best quality for VoIP, you need to optimize your IT network.
 To help you understand how it all works, here’s an overview (with diagrams) of the reasons why you need optimization and how you can achieve it.

 - VoIP myths: So, what is a “VoIP network?”